 Historically, groundwater was the primary source of drinking water for residents and businesses in the vicinity of the plant area.
 In areas where the groundwater either is known to be contaminated or has the potential to become contaminated in the future, DOE has provided water hookups to the West McCracken County Water District and pays water bills for affected residences and businesses.
-Residential wells have been capped and locked except for those that are used by DOE for monitoring (per license agreement between DOE and each resident; renewed every five years).
+An annual educational mailer was developed in 2016 and has been mailed to residents during the first quarter of 2016 and 2017 in an effort to ensure public awareness of the groundwater contamination.
+Residential wells have been capped and locked (per license agreement between DOE and each resident; renewed every five years).